 Evil Invaders’ latest album, Shattering Reflection, is an interesting new offering from the band.
 Its appeal comes largely through its featured musical arrangements.
 The arrangements are of note because of the wide range of vintage metal styles presented throughout the album.
 From influences of Judas Priest and Iron Maiden, to those of Slayer, Exodus and others, the arrangements will reach a wide range of metal fans.
 While the record’s musical arrangements for a solid foundation for its presentation, the album’s lyrical content detracts somewhat from the presentation.
 That is because on one hand, much of it leaves itself too open for misinterpretation in how it is presented.
 On another hand, it also requires listeners to be in a very specific mindset in order to fully appreciate said content.
 Luckily, even with all of this in mind, the record’s lyrical content is not enough to make the album a failure.
 Keeping that in mind, the album’s production works with the musical content to make the album more worth hearing.
 The production is important to note because it balances the vocals and instrumentation from beginning to end, ensuring each musician’s performance is expertly balanced with that of one another.
 What’s more it also ensures the emotional impact of each arrangement is its fullest through that balance.
 Each item examined here is important in its own way to the whole of the album’s presentation.
 All things considered, the album proves itself to be a presentation that a wide range of metal fans will find worth hearing every now and then.

-More information on this and other titles from Metal Rock Films is available along with all of the company’s latest news at:
+Shattering Reflections is available now through Napalm Records.
+More information on the album is available along with all of the band’s latest news at:

-To keep up with the latest entertainment news and reviews, go online to http://www.facebook.com/philspicks and “Like” it.
-Fans can always keep up with the latest entertainment news and reviews in the Phil’s Picks blog at https://philspicks.wordpress.com.
+To keep up with the latest entertainment reviews and news, go online to https://www.facebook.com/philspicks and “Like” it.
+Fans can always keep up with the latest entertainment reviews and news in the Phil’s Picks blog at https://philspicks.wordpress.com.